matthew-lb/NeusisConstructions/README.md

 IntersectionPoints (red points) - points which are defined as the intersection of 2 curves.

-RadialCircles - circles that are defined by a point chosen to be itâ€™s center and another selected to be on the curve.
+RadialCircles - circles that are defined by a point chosen to be it's center and another selected to be on the curve.

 ThreePointCircle - circles defined by 3 points selected on it.